 - Released just after WWII, it chronicles the difficulties of three returning veterans adjusting to home life.
 Frederic March's character returns to his position as a bank loan officer, and is frustrated at the bank's foot-dragging at giving other vets a chance with loans.
 He's got a tendency to drink to excess, and at a bank function he has to give a speech.
 He's had more than a few, and looks like he's going to totally blow it, but he rallies and makes an impassioned case for investing in the men who gave so much for their country.
 His speech is received enthusiastically, but it's up in the air whether the higher-ups will actually change their ways.

-Homer writes a check.
+- A special mention goes to him writing a check.
 Given that this involves him removing his checkbook from his pocket, getting a pen, opening the checkbook and writing it, all with the claws of his artificial arms, it's enough to shame Al into granting another veteran with questionable finances a loan.

 - Homer finally getting the courage to have a proper conversation with his girlfriend Wilma who confirmed she was in love with him all that time.

 - Marie gets a good one, delivering a "Reason You Suck" Speech to Fred - which is quite deserved, considering he made her stop working a job she enjoyed all for the sake of tradition (even when they became too broke to go out).
 She announces that she'll divorce him, which actually sets up a happy ending for everyone.
 And she'll probably get to hook up with the man she did have a thing for, so she earns her happy ending too.

 Awesome / The Best Years of Our Lives